Algorithms for Continuous Optimization - 0365.4414

 Some Useful References

-There is no textbook for the course.
-The material will be based on some of the references below and recent research papers.
-Some handouts, and all the Lecture Notes will be distributed.
-However, the students are strongly encouraged to consult the following references (and in particular [1]-[2], and [4]) for further reading and study.
+However, the students are strongly encouraged to consult the following references (and in particular [1]-[5], and [7]) for further reading and study.
 References

 Approximate syllabus

-Lagrangian methods for convex optimization: Nonquadratic schemes.
+Lagrangian methods for convex optimization: Decomposition schemes for large scale problems; Nonquadratic proximal schemes.

 Self-Concordance Theory and Complexity Analysis: Self-concordant functions.
+Polynomial Interior Point Algorithms.
 Newton's Method Revisited.
-Polynomial Interior Point Algorithms.

 Semidefinite and Conic Programming : Theory, polynomial algorithms, and applications to combinatorial optimization problems and engineering.